tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

             Else:
                 It goes into production.py

-Below are the listings of the resulting `base.py`, `local.py`, and `production.py` files resulting from following the logic I just described.
+Below are the listings of the `base.py`, `local.py`, and `production.py` files resulting from following the logic I just described.

 `base.py`: